dario-digregorio/flutter_github_actions/README.md

           end
         end
       ```
-      We added a promote lane both for Android and iOS.
+      We added a promote lane for both Android and iOS.
 The lane will promote the release from the internal track or TestFlight to the production track in the PlayStore and AppStore respectively.
 We also added an option to skip the screenshots upload.

- 1. Before you can promote a release you need to have at least one release already uploaded and published manually.
-Make sure to have a release in the production track in the PlayStore and the app published in the AppStore.
+ 1. Before you can promote a release, you must have uploaded and published at least one release manually already.
+Make sure you have a release on the production track in the PlayStore and the app published in the AppStore.
  2. Run `fastlane promote skip:true` to start the lane and promote your the version to the respective track.
 Make sure to run the command in the respective platform folder.
- 3. After you successfully promoted the release you can now automate this process with GitHub Actions.
+ 3. After successfully promoting the release you can now automate the process using GitHub Actions.
  4. Create a new file in the `.github/workflows` directory, e.g. `promote.yml`.
  5. Paste this content into the `promote.yml` file:
     ```yaml